apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 | Health Indicator          | Description
 |----------------------|------------------------------------------------------------------------------------------
 | `memoryHealthIndicator`   | Reports back on the health status of CAS JVM memory usage, etc.
+| `systemHealthIndicator`   | Reports back on the health of the system of the CAS server.(Load, Uptime, Heap, CPU etc.)
 | `sessionHealthIndicator`   | Reports back on the health status of CAS tickets and SSO session usage.
 | `duoSecurityHealthIndicator`   | Reports back on the health status of Duo Security APIs.
 | `ehcacheHealthIndicator`   | Reports back on the health status of Ehcache caches.